zuozhenggh/learning-library/developer-library/oracle-db-features-for-developers/adb-json/json-adb-advanced.md

 ## **Introduction**

 This workshop aims to help you understanding JSON data and how you can use SQL and PL/SQL with JSON data stored in Oracle Database.

-This lab takes approximately 20 minutes.
+Estimated time: This lab takes approximately 30 minutes.

 ### About JSON in the Oracle Database